NVE/fram/docs/index.md

 # What is FRAM?

 <div class="red-box">
-The version of FRAM that is currently published is a beta version.
+The version of FRAM that is currently published is an Minimum Viable Product, i.e. it has minimum functionality to run a simple power market model.
+We are working on adding more features.
 </div>

 FRAM is an open-source modelling framework developed by [the Norwegian Water Resources and Energy Directorate (NVE)](https://www.nve.no/english/){:target="_blank"} that allows you to build and run different power market models and compare them against each other.

+If you previously saw FRAM presentations, you might want to go directly to **FRAM demo on GitHub** - [here is the link]({{ framlinks.demo }}){:target="_blank"}.

-It gets data from a common model-neutral database and efficiently performs all necessary data transformations and operations needed to build a model, solve it, and get the results.
+FRAM gets data from a common model-neutral database and efficiently performs all necessary data transformations and operations needed to build a model, solve it, and get the results.

 ![Architecture overwiew](img/architecture_overview.png)